-Walnut Park Montessori children progress on to Grade 1 in Jackson Elementary after completing a Montessori Early Childhood cycle in a primary multi-age classroom.
+Walnut Park Montessori children progress on to Grade 1 in Jackson School after completing a Montessori Early Childhood cycle in a primary multi-age classroom.

-Jackson Elementary Grade 6 graduates succeed at some of the most highly regarded independent middle and secondary schools in the Greater Boston area.
+Jackson School Grade 6 graduates succeed at some of the most highly regarded independent middle and secondary schools in the Greater Boston area.
 Schools include: